when setting up your own business in competition with a former employer

 Preliminary Note by Lawrence Rodkin, Partner, Simon Rodkin Litigation Solicitors, Bloomsbury, London WC1 and Finchley, London N12

-This is a preliminary note and is no substitution for the taking of detailed legal advice.
-However this article does provide focus to one of the potential key issues which may arise when an employee is setting up his/her own business in competition to the business of his former employer.
+This is an introductory note and is no substitution for the taking of detailed legal advice.
+However, this article does provide focus to one of the potential key issues which may arise when an employee is setting up his/her own business in competition to the business of his former employer.

 It is not uncommon for employees to wish to set up their own business, in competition to their employer.

-These will typically prevent a member of staff from setting up a competing business for a certain period of time and within a specified geographical area.
-Further covenants may endeavour to prevent employees within a certain period from soliciting clients/customers of the employment business and also seeking to entice away staff members.
+These will typically prevent a member of staff from setting up a competing business for a certain period and within a specified geographical area.
+Further covenants may endeavour to prevent employees within a specified period from soliciting clients/customers of the employment business and also seeking to entice away staff members.

-Quite commonly such covenants are signed by incoming members of staff without considering or thinking about the same and they find themselves subject to very onerous covenants which (if legally enforceable) may lock them out of the market (or severely restrict their business activities) for a specified period of time.
+Quite commonly such covenants are signed by incoming members of staff without considering or thinking about the same, and they find themselves subject to very onerous covenants which (if legally enforceable) may lock them out of the market (or severely restrict their business activities) for a specified period.

 The legal test utilised by the Court has two parts:-

-Litigation involving non competition covenants can be relatively expensive.
-Such legal action frequently result in an application for a pre-trial injunction (which will involve at an early point in time one or more Court appearances).
-Accordingly legal costs can escalate very quickly and it is not uncommon for such costs to initially mount up to significant sums.
+Litigation involving non-competition covenants can be relatively expensive.
+Such legal action frequently results in an application for a pre-trial injunction (which will involve at an early point in time one or more Court appearances).
+Accordingly, legal costs can escalate very quickly, and it is not uncommon for such costs to initially mount up to significant sums.

-The eventual winning party will make a claim for costs as against the other party.
+The eventual winning party will claim costs as against the other party.

 Former staff setting up a new business normally have cash flow issues.
 The establishment of a new venture can be relatively costly and also a new business will commonly receive only a limited flow of income for some while.
-As this is the case the former employer has the tactical advantage due to the fact that litigation can be very expensive- especially in terms of the very large amount of adverse legal costs which may be claimed as against an unsuccessful opponent.
+As this is the case, the former employer has the tactical advantage because litigation can be very expensive- especially regarding the very large amount of adverse legal costs which may be claimed as against an unsuccessful opponent.